Search Results for

 Delete user schema

-To delete user schema, select a user schema.
-Then, click on the Delete button
+To delete a user schema, select it, then click the Delete button.

 idpsync_7

-The confirmation dialog will be shown.
-If you select Yes button, the user schema will be deleted immediately.
-If you select No button, the deletion will be cancelled.
+A confirmation dialog is shown.
+If you select the Yes button, the user schema is deleted immediately.
+If you select the No button, the deletion is cancelled.

-• Note: The system will also delete all attribute claims which are linked to user schema.
+• Note: The system also deletes all attribute claims linked to the user schema.

 idpsync_8